saltstack/salt/README.rst

 `SaltConf`_, **User Groups and Meetups** - SaltStack has a vibrant and `global community`_ of customers, users, developers and enthusiasts.
-Connect with other Salted folks in your area of the world, or join `SaltConf16`_, the SaltStack annual user conference, April 19-21 in Salt Lake City.
-Please let us know if you would like to start a user group or if we should add your existing SaltStack user group to this list by emailing: info@saltstack.com
+Connect with other Salted folks in your area of the world, or join `SaltConf`_, the SaltStack annual user conference held in Salt Lake City.
+Please visit the `SaltConf`_ site for details of our next conference.
+Also, please let us know if you would like to start a user group or if we should add your existing SaltStack user group to this list by emailing: info@saltstack.com

 **SaltStack Training** - Get access to proprietary `SaltStack education offerings`_ through instructor-led training offered on-site, virtually or at